-This article contains a list of best TVET colleges in South Africa and how to apply for one for the 2021/2022 academic year.
+This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

-There are fifty registered and accredited public TVET Colleges in South Africa which operate around campuses spread across the rural and urban areas of the country.
-Public TVET Colleges are established and operated under the authority of the Continuing Education and Training Act 16 of 2006 and resort under the Department of Higher Education and Training.
-Public TVET Colleges are subsidised by the state with approximately R8 billion per year.
+There are fifty registered and accredited public TVET Colleges in South Africa, which operate around campuses spread across the rural and urban areas of the country.
+Public TVET Colleges are established and operated under the authority of the Continuing Education and Training Act 16 of 2006 and are regulated by the Department of Higher Education and Training.
+Public TVET Colleges are subsidized by the state with approximately R8 billion per year.